 The Company's share option scheme (the "Scheme") was adopted pursuant to a resolution passed on 15 December 2016 for the primary purpose of providing incentives to directors and eligible employees.
-Under the Scheme, the Board of Directors of the Company may grant options to eligible employees, including directors of the Group, to subscribe for shares in the Company.
+Under the Scheme, the Broad of Directors of the Company may grant options to eligible employees, including directors of the Group, to subscribe for shares in the Company.

-At 31 December 2019, the number of shares in respect of which options had been granted and remained outstanding under the Scheme was 1,200,000 (2018: 1,350,000), representing 0.30% (2018: 0.34%) of the shares of the Company in issue at that date.
+At 31 December 2020, the number of shares in respect of which options had been granted and remained outstanding under the Scheme was 1,050,000 (2019: 1,200,000), representing 0.26% (2019: 0.30%) of the shares of the Company in issue at that date.
 The total number of shares in respect of which options may be granted under the Scheme is not permitted to exceed 10% of the shares of the Company in issue at any point in time, without prior approval from the Company's shareholders.
-The number of shares issued and to be issued in respect of which options granted and may be granted to any individual in any one year is not permitted to exceed 1% of the shares of the Company in issue at any point in time, without prior approval from the Company's shareholders.
+The number of shares issued and to be issued in respect of which options granted and may be granted to any individual in any one year is not permitted to exceed 1% of the shares of the Company in issue at any point in time, without prior approval from the Scheme shares of the Company in issue at any point in time, without prior approval from the shares of the Company in issue at any point in time, without prior approval from the shares of the Company in issue at any point in time, without prior approval from the shares of the Company in issue at any point in time, without prior approval from the Scheme shares of the Company in issue at any point in time, without prior approval from the Scheme shares of the Company in issue at any point in time, without prior approval from the Company's shareholders.

 Options granted must be taken up within 21 days of the date of offer, upon payment of HK\$1 per grant.
-Options may be exercised at any time from twelve months or twenty four months of the date of grant of the share option to a period to be notified by the Board to each grantee at the time of making such offer, which shall not expire later than 10 years from the date of grant.
-The exercise price is determined by the directors of the Company, and will not be less than the higher of (i) the closing price of shares of the Company as stated in the daily quotation sheet of the Stock Exchange on the day of the offer of grant; (ii) the average closing price of the shares of the Company as stated in the Stock Exchange's daily quotation sheet for the five trading days immediately preceding the day of the offer of the grant; and (iii) nominal value of shares of the Company.
+Options may be exercised at any time from twelve months or twenty-four months of the date of grant of the share option to a period to be notified by the Board to each grantee at the time of making such offer, which shall not expire later than 10 years from the date of grant.
+The exercise price is determined by the directors of the Company, and will not be less than the higher of (i) the closing price of shares of the Company as stated in the daily quotation sheet of the Stock Exchange on the day of the offer of grant; (ii) the average closing price of the shares of the Company as stated in the five trading days immediately preceding the day of the offer of the grant; and (iii) nominal value of shares of the Company.